dfel08/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

-Fifth assignment for UC-Berkeley Extension Coding Bootcamp.
-This is an assignment to create a calendar webpage that changes color based on the time, and also saves the data entered when the page is refreshed.
+Fifth project while attending UC-Berkeley Extension Coding Bootcamp.
+This is a calendar webpage that changes color based on the time, and also saves the data entered when the page is refreshed.

 ## Getting Started